mohamedsayedantar/Where-Am-I/README.md

 ### parameters

 1. for `local_costmap_params.yaml`
-    - update_frequency: 20.0  -> to reduce command warnings
+    - update_frequency: 20.0  --> to reduce command warnings
-    - publish_frequency: 25.0  -> to reduce command warnings
+    - publish_frequency: 25.0  --> to reduce command warnings
-    - width: 3.5  -> to force the local planing to maximum 3.5 meters to improve the movement of the robot
+    - width: 3.5  --> to force the local planing to maximum 3.5 meters to improve the movement of the robot
-    - height: 3.5  -> the same for the width
+    - height: 3.5  --> the same for the width
-    - resolution: 0.05  -> agood resolution.
+    - resolution: 0.05  --> agood resolution.

 2. for `global_costmap_params.yaml`
-    - pdate_frequency: 15.0  ->to reduce command warnings
+    - pdate_frequency: 15.0  -->to reduce command warnings
-    - publish_frequency: 20.0  ->to reduce command warnings
+    - publish_frequency: 20.0  -->to reduce command warnings
     - width: 500.0
     - height: 500.0
     - resolution: 0.05

 3. for `base_local_planner_params.yaml`
-    - sim_time: 7.5  -> proper for the robot action
+    - sim_time: 7.5  --> proper for the robot action

 4. for `costmap_common_params.yaml` the following parameters are proper for this robot and environment
     - obstacle_range: 1